How to Get Married in Virginia?

 - (2) any marriage where one or both parties are under the age of eighteen and have not obtained the required consent from a parent or guardian; and

-- (3) all marriages solemnized when either of the parties lacked capacity to consent to the marriage at the time it was solemnized due to mental incapacity.
+- (3) all marriages solemnized when either of the parties lacked the capacity to consent to the marriage at the time it was solemnized due to mental incapacity.

-In sum, two people with capacity to marry may enter into a marriage that is not void under Virginia law after obtaining a marriage license and having a ceremony performed by a person who is authorized to perform such ceremony.
+In sum, two people with the capacity to marry may enter into a marriage that is not void under Virginia law after obtaining a marriage license and having a ceremony performed by a person who is authorized to perform such ceremony.